henryjuho/uspopgen/README.md

 fields.

 **Q1.** What differences do you see between the INFO field of the samtools VCF and the GATK VCF files?

+Samtools is less well documented with regard to exactly what some of its annotations are, beyond what can be understood from the VCF header.
+GATK has a much richer documentations which can be browsed [here.](https://www.broadinstitute.org/gatk/guide/tooldocs/#VariantAnnotations)

 ### Comparing the output from the two callers